NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 ## pack target

 When using the pack target, that is, `msbuild /t:pack`, MSBuild draws its inputs from the `.csproj` file rather than `project.json` or `.nuspec` files.
-The table below describes the MSBuild properties that can be added to a `.csproj` file within the first &lt;PropertyGroup&gt; node.
+The table below describes the MSBuild properties that can be added to a `.csproj` file within the first `<PropertyGroup>` node.
 You can make these edits easily in Visual Studio 2017 and later by right-clicking the project and selecting **Edit {project_name}** on the context menu.
 For convenience the table is organized by the equivalent property in a [`.nuspec` file](../schema/nuspec.md).

 | Attribute/NuSpec Value | MSBuild Property | Default | Notes |